brenton-leighton/ros_docker/README.md

 - The `*-perception-tensorrt` containers install NVIDIA CUDA, TensorRT, and other dependencies, and run using NVIDIA Container Toolkit
 - The `*-desktop-full` containers allow for running graphical applications in the container
 - The `*-desktop-full-nvdia` containers allow for running graphical applications in the container with NVIDIA GPU acceleration

+The scripts used to start the containers are fairly trivial, and the containers can be [run directly from the compose files](#running-the-containers-directly) (e.g. to run the containers from an IDE).

 ## Prerequisites